SONG: Self-Organizing Neural Graphs: Self-organizing neural graphs

-\paragraph{Regularizations} Similarly as in Soft Decision Trees (SDT)~\cite{frosst2017distilling}, we observe that our graphs require additional training regularizers.
+Similarly as in Soft Decision Trees (SDT)~\cite{frosst2017distilling}, we observe that our graphs require additional training regularizers.
 The reasons for that are threefold.
 First, SONG may get stuck on plateaus in which one or more $\sigma^d_i(x)$ is 0 for all input samples $x$, and the gradient of the sigmoid logistic function for this decision is always very close to zero.
 Second, if SONG is uncertain of its predictions, it can safely hold the probabilities in internal nodes instead of moving them to leaves, which results in a small accumulated probability in the latter.
 Third, SONG tends to binarize what is positive in general, but if this binarization appears too early, the model can get stuck in a local minimum.
 Therefore, to prevent model degeneration, we introduce three types of regularization.
-The first one, called node regularization, is based on~\cite{frosst2017distilling} and encourages each internal node to make equal use of both sets of edges $\E^0$ and $\E^1$.
-The second one, called leaves regularization, enforces the summary probabilities in leaves to be close to $1$.
-Finally, we use Gumbel-softmax~\cite{jang2016categorical} with a fixed temperature to better explore the trajectories of the graph.
-Details are provided in Supplementary Materials.